 This is where the economy comes into play.

-And this is where how we open up the country is going to be pivotal with the knowledge and the understanding that there's going to be, it's not a matter of if, it is when there will be rebounds in certain hot spots.
+And this is where how we open up the country is going to be pivotal with the knowledge and the understanding that there's going to be, it's not a matter of if, it is when there will be rebounds in certain hotspots.

 Social distancing still will probably be in play even in areas that are less densely populated.

-Um, you're gonna have, if you want to open a city like New York, you got a whole host of challenges that don't exist elsewhere.
+You're going to have, if you want to open a city like New York, you got a whole host of challenges that don't exist elsewhere.

 Smallest geographical region with the highest concentration of people.